 Pooled separate accounts - valued at the NAV of the pooled separate accounts.
-The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
+The NAV, as provided by the Trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 The investments have no unfunded commitments and can be redeemed daily with a one day notice period.

-Guaranteed investment contracts - fair value is the amount plan participants would receive currently if they were to withdraw or transfer funds from the Plan prior to their maturity for an event other than death, disability, termination, or retirement.
+Insurance company general account contracts - fair value is the amount the Plan's participants would receive currently if they were to withdraw or transfer funds from the Plan prior to their maturity for an event other than death, disability, termination, or retirement.
 This fair value represents contract value adjusted to reflect current market interest rates only to the extent such market rates exceed crediting rates (Level 3 inputs).

-The following tables set forth, by level with the fair value hierarchy, the Plan's investments at fair value as of December 31, 2019 and 2018:
+The following tables set forth, by level with the fair value hierarchy, the Plan's investments at fair value as of December 31, 2021 and 2020: